apache/mxnet/docs/tutorials/gluon/save_load_params.md

 new_net.load_params(file_name, ctx=ctx)
 ```

 Note that to do this, we need the definition of the network as Python code.
 If we want to recreate this network on a different machine using the saved weights, we need the same Python code (`build_lenet`) that created the network to create the `new_net` object shown above.
-This means, Python code needs to be copied over to any machine where we want to run this network.
+This means Python code needs to be copied over to any machine where we want to run this network.

 If our network is [Hybrid](https://mxnet.incubator.apache.org/tutorials/gluon/hybrid.html), we can even save the network architecture into files and we won't need the network definition in a Python file to load the network.
 We'll see how to do it in the next section.